reaper47/py-adv/README.md

 Chapter 5 - TBA

-#Stay tuned!
+###Stay tuned!
 More info coming soon.

+## Update
+The project's currently on hold, and will probably be scrapped and started anew.
+The script will be reviewed, but not scrapped as it is the core of this project.

+What will be though is the current method used to play the game as a more sophisticated object-oriented programming style will be implemented.